-This is a four-year full-time programme, and will prepare you for an exciting career in software development with specialisms in
+This is a four-year full-time programme, and will prepare you for an exciting career in computer science and software development with specialisms in

 This degree programme is the longest running in WIT and our graduates are amongst the most nationally sought-after computing graduates.